gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 Description: What's new in WebGL2

 WebGL2 is a pretty significant upgrade from WebGL1.
-If you're comming from WebGL1 and you want to know how to adjust your code so you can take advantage of WebGL2 [see this article](webgl1-to-webgl2.html).
+If you're coming from WebGL1 and you want to know how to adjust your code so you can take advantage of WebGL2 [see this article](webgl1-to-webgl2.html).